 Just as you develop your Self and become more like “you” as you grow up, your artistic voice is doing the same thing.
 With every experience you have, your Self changes and grows, and with every piece of art you make, your style changes and grows.

-So, although I can’t lay out a step by step guide for you to find your artistic style, I do believe there’s a general progression through an artist’s life, including my own, and I’m going to lay out that progression here.
+So, although I can’t lay out a step by step guide for you to find your artistic style, I believe there’s a general progression through an artist’s life, including my own, and I’m going to lay out that progression here.

 An Artist’s Style Progression